Zimbabwe: Independence era (1980–present)

 By 2003, the country's economy had collapsed.
 It is estimated that up to a quarter of Zimbabwe's 11 million people had fled the country.
 Three-quarters of the remaining Zimbabweans were living on less than one U.S. dollar a day.
 Following elections in 2005, the government initiated "Operation Murambatsvina", an effort to crack down on illegal markets and slums emerging in towns and cities, leaving a substantial section of urban poor homeless.
 The Zimbabwean government has described the operation as an attempt to provide decent housing to the population, although according to critics such as Amnesty International, authorities have yet to properly substantiate their claims.

 On 29 March 2008, Zimbabwe held a presidential election along with a parliamentary election.
 The results of this election were withheld for two weeks, after which it was generally acknowledged that the Movement for Democratic Change – Tsvangirai (MDC-T) had achieved a majority of one seat in the lower house of parliament.

-On 10 July 2008, Russia and China vetoed UN sanctions on Zimbabwe pushed by the United Kingdom and the United States.
-The United States drafted the file, which would have placed an arms embargo on Mugabe's regime.
-However, nine of 15 countries on the UN Security Council opposed it, including Vietnam, South Africa and Libya, which argued that Zimbabwe was not a 'threat to international peace and security.'

-In late 2008, problems in Zimbabwe reached crisis proportions in the areas of living standards, public health (with a major cholera outbreak in December) and various basic affairs.
-During this period, NGOs took over from government as a primary provider of food during this period of food insecurity in Zimbabwe.

-In September 2008, a power-sharing agreement was reached between Tsvangirai and President Mugabe, permitting the former to hold the office of prime minister.
+In September 2008, a power-sharing agreement was reached between Morgan Tsvangirai and President Mugabe, permitting the former to hold the office of prime minister.
 Due to ministerial differences between their respective political parties, the agreement was not fully implemented until 13 February 2009.
 By December 2010, Mugabe was threatening to completely expropriate remaining privately owned companies in Zimbabwe unless "western sanctions" were lifted.